-Although vomiting can be cured with the help of prescription drugs, yet if the condition persists it may have sever adverse effect on the body.
+Although the vomiting can be cured with the help of prescription drugs, if the condition persists it may have a severe adverse effect on the body.

 • Dehydration and loss of basic electrolytes: in chronic emesis, there is the loss of electrolytes and water that are needed by the body.
 This all can lead to low chloride and potassium levels in your body and can cause metabolic acidosis

-• Hyper-emesis gravidarum: during preganacy hormonal changes can lead to sever throwing up, and this can show some dangers to the unborn child.
+• Hyperemesis gravidarum: during pregnancy, hormonal changes can lead to severe throwing up, and this can show some dangers to the unborn child.

 • Boerhaave’s syndrome: chronic vomiting can lead to rupturing of the food pipe of oesophagus